 - All England & Lawn Tennis & Croquet Club (AELTC)

 Please note, the walk does not include access to the All England Lawn Tennis Club.
 The walk will finish outside of the AELTC for photo opportunities.
-While the Championships are on (28 June 2021-11 July 2021) only people with tickets will have access to the shop and the museum.
-After 11 July, access to the shop and the museum will depend on opening times and Covid19 restrictions at the time.
+With the exception of when the Championships are on (27 June - 10 July 2022), there will be free access to the the general area, cafe and shop, all subject to current opening times.
+For access to the The Wimbledon Lawn Tennis Museum, tickets need to be booked in advance via their website.

 Where: Tour begins in front of the Main entrance of Wimbledon Station.
 If you are directed to exit out of the back entrance by Centre Court, turn right and walk less than a minute and you will see the main entrance.
 Your guide will meet you in front of this entrance (map).